-The University operates eight residence halls, all coed, housing about 627 undergraduate students.
+The University has eight residential areas, all mixed-gender, housing approximately 3,000 undergraduate students.
+This includes campusaffiliated housing.
 Residence hall housing is limited to unmarried students or married students residing separately.
 Residence halls are available for 2-5-person occupancy, with a choice of rooms or suites.
 The residence halls are managed by the Hall Director and graduate assistants, who supervise a staff of resident assistants.
 Resident assistants are assigned to each resident wing or floor with a general student ratio of 1:30.
-A full time security officer for University Police is assigned to evening and night work and participates in Housing director meetings while being supervised by patrol supervisors.
-The security officer is trained toward student engagement and is well known by the resident hall student assistants as well as residential students.
+A full-time security officer for University Police is assigned to the residence halls for safety and security.
+The officer assigned to evening and night work participates in residence hall meetings while being supervised by patrol supervisors.
+The security officer is trained toward student engagement and is well known by the residence hall student assistants as well as residential students.

 Residents, graduate assistants and professional staff participate in mandatory in-service training at the beginning of each semester that is conducted by various professionals within Housing and Residential Programs in concert with other members of the Division of Student Affairs and Enrollment Management staff.
-Student development issues, campus safety and University policy and procedures are a central focus during this in-service training.
+Student development issues, campus safety, and University policy and procedures are a central focus during this in-service training.

-Resident students are instructed on University policy through regular floor or wing meetings, periodic all-residence-hall meetings and

-University publications such as the Living On Campus Handbook (published annually and distributed to resident students by the Housing and Residential Programs staff) and the Millersville University Student Conduct and Community Standards Handbook, available online at (www. millersville.edu/studentconduct).
+Resident students are instructed on University policy through regular floor or wing meetings, periodic all-residence-hall meetings and University publications such as the Living On Campus Handbook (published annually and distributed to resident students by the Housing and Residential Programs staff) and the Millersville University Student Conduct and Community Standards Handbook, available online at (www. millersville.edu/studentconduct).
 University Police crime-prevention practitioners are available to present programs in all residence halls and in any instructional venue upon request.
 In addition, housing staff and University Police provide brochures regarding campus regulations, local ordinances and state law to students upon request.

 Access to the residence halls is limited to the main lobby entrance 24 hours a day.
 All halls have card access.
-All residence hall exterior doors remain locked 24 hours daily during the University school year, with the exception of Harbold Hall, which has locked doors off of the lobby.
-Perimeter security is maintained by a card access system.
+All residence hall exterior doors remain locked 24 hours daily during the University school year.
+Perimeter security is maintained by a card-access system.
 Interior student rooms use a conventional lock system, with a peephole in each door.
-Windows are equipped with locks, and rooms equipped with screens are generally secured from the inside.
+Some windows are equipped with locks, and rooms equipped with screens are generally secured from the inside.
 A security-camera system operates for all residence halls.
 The cameras are installed in hallways and common areas to produce images for evidentiary purposes only.
 The camera system allows for viewing of selected interior hallways and additional public areas.
 The cameras will not generally be monitored in real time, but will be recorded to access violations of state or federal law, and violations of the Student Code of Conduct.